 I know you're busy.
 Need a wrap-up?
 See below:

-Oh and by the way, after Judges, the CONSIDER THE KINGS PACKET is massive too (with centres and lessons included together).
-Still, you can also break that up in separate sections, if you're going through the kings (which you should be at one point if you aren't already -- these guys are also a blast to learn about!)
+Oh and by the way, after Judges, the CONSIDER THE KINGS PACKET is massive too (with centres and lessons included together - and there's a "Cliff's notes" version as well!).
+Still, you can also break that up in separate sections, if you're going through the kings (which you should be at one point if you aren't already -- these guys are also a blast to learn about!).